Everest camp 24.jpg

 • 🚁 Shared helicopter from Kathmandu to Lukla.
 BC - Lukla - Kathmandu (Once the expedition ends)

-• 60 kgs personal weight
+• 60 kg of personal luggage allowance.

-• Burners and expedition equipment
+• High-quality burners and full expedition equipment support.

 • 42 Days Climb